 13 Are there limitations on an investor's ability to extend credit to a debtor based on the debtor's leverage profile?

-Limitations may apply to the borrower's ability to extend credit to a debtor if it is a regulated entity subject to specific supervision requirements (analysis should be done on a case-by-case basis).
-Lenders should also consider the remoteness of the borrower's insolvency since certain transactions and security interests may involve a clawback risk if they are concluded within the 'suspect period' determined by the court in the judgment declaring the insolvency of the borrower (two years before declaration of bankruptcy).
+Limitations may apply to the investor's ability to extend credit to a debtor if it is a regulated entity subject to specific supervision requirements (analysis should be done on a case-by-case basis).